-The Itombwe Rainforest is part of the Congo Rainforest, the second largest tropical rainforest on Earth and scientists estimate that the entire Congo Rainforest will be gone by 2100 at the current rate of deforestation.
-Sixty percent of the Congo Rainforest is located in the DRC, making this region a vital area of concern, particularly as we look to forests for carbon sequestration and climate mitigation.
+The Itombwe Rainforest is part of the Congo Rainforest, the second largest tropical rainforest on Earth, and it is experiencing rapid deforestation.
+60% of the Congo Rainforest is located in the DRC, making this region a vital area of concern, particularly as the world looks to forests for carbon sequestration and climate mitigation.
 In addition to industrialized logging, illegal timber harvesting operations, mining and farming, local communities have depended entirely on the Itombwe’s old-growth forest for fuelwood and other wood products such as timber, charcoal and medicine.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.